ItzSee/exodusbot/README.md

 ## Description

-Welcome to the **Exodus - Demo Exam Delays** script!
+Welcome to **Exodus**!
 This script is designed to automate quizzes, tests, and exams on Edgenuity.
 It features automatic answering, auto-advancement with customizable delays, and auto-submit functionality.
 While this is still in early beta, the script is a free demo to give you a taste of what’s to come.

 https://github.com/user-attachments/assets/d3c50afe-b01a-4e80-af88-c7289cdfafbe